nevanscott/uxui0818/_agenda/00-intros.md

 Chrome will be our web browser of choice.
 For the duration of the class, I suggest that you set it as your default web browser.

-### FileZilla
+### Cyberduck

-FileZilla is a free FTP client, which we will use to upload our work to a web-accesible server.
+Cyberduck is a free (donation-ware) FTP client, which we will use to upload our work to a web-accesible server.